 In the text that we have just mentioned, but that we are not going to explore here in detail, Ricoeur is still trying to determine in which sense is religion able to address the capable man.
-Following Kant, he answers by considering three dimensions: a) religion touches man at one of his levels of specific incapacity, the one that has to do with evil, fault, or sin; b) religion serves the purpose of helping man, unveiling the hidden depths of his original capability and goodness; and c) religion operates this regeneration through the specific symbolic means that awaken those fundamental moral abilities that demand man's entry in a symbolic order.
-Implicit in Ricoeur's answer is the context of the Kantian "Essay on radical evil," in which the human propensity for evil "coming from unknown sources for reasons unknown (without us knowing from where or how it happened), remains a determination of free will, thus being the subjective basis of man's possibility of deviating from moral norms."
+Following Kant, he answers by considering three dimensions: a) religion touches man at one of his levels of specific incapacity, the one that has to do with evil, fault, or sin; b) religion serves the purpose of helping man, unveiling the hidden depths of his original capability and goodness; and c) religion operates this regeneration through the specific symbolic means that awaken those fundamental moral abilities that demand man's entry in a symbolic order.3 Implicit in

-&lt;sup>1 Paul Ricoeur, Écrits et conférences 3, Anthropologie Philosophique (Paris: Seuil, 2013), 415 ss.
+1 Paul Ricoeur, Écrits et conférences 3, Anthropologie Philosophique (Paris: Seuil, 2013), 415 ss.

-&lt;sup>3 Ibid, 424-425.
+3 Ibid, 424-425.